daHatta/fem-qr-code-component/README.md

 ### Continued development

-Using a preprocessor for css like sass might be the next step for an at least bigger projects.
+Using a preprocessor for css like sass might be the next step for at least bigger projects.

 ### Useful resources